vstark21/NASA_Airathon/README.md

 ##### Processing data

-* Firstly, for each data product, for each instance in train data and test data, we select the latest satellite file whose `satellite_time_end < observation_time_end` and then for each band in the file, we select pixels whose global coordinates lies in given grid cell polygon.
+* Firstly, for each data product, for each instance in train data and test data, we select the latest satellite file whose `satellite_time_end < observation_time_end` and then for each band in the file, we select pixels whose global coordinates lies in given grid cell polygon and take their mean and variance as features.
 The processed features for each data product are stored in `.csv` format in `data/proc` directory.
 You can find preprocessing notebooks for each data product in `notebooks/` directory.

   ![dp](assets/dp.png)